Conscious Becoming

 — Reader, Still In It

 "I'm not in recovery — I'm rebuilding after divorce.
-I found this and it was like someone finally wrote something for where I actually am."
+It was like someone finally wrote something for where I actually am."